 What’s the difference between a cat bill of sale and an adoption contract?

 A bill of sale legally transfers ownership from the current owner to a new owner for “consideration,” usually money.
-An adoption contract is used in situations when the new owner takes a cat from an animal shelter or rescue agency.
+An adoption contract is used when the new owner takes a cat from an animal shelter or rescue agency.
 Adoption contracts do not transfer absolute ownership.
 Most adoption contracts have an extensive list of things the new owner agrees to do before they may take the cat, and the new owner agrees that if they are unable or unwilling to care for the cat in the future, they will surrender it back to the shelter.
 Many animal rescue organizations offer adoption contractions you can use for your cat or kitten.

 What other things should be included in a bill of sale?